roeeash/Compilation_Tests/test_folder_proj1/README.txt

 The tests :

-This tester conatins 65 different tests cases, if a case does not pass,
+This tester conatins 65 different test cases, if a case does not pass,

 it tells you which line caused the error, so you can correct it!